 At Luminos, our vision is a world where no child is ever denied the chance to learn.
-While our core focus is our award-winning Second Chance program (e.g. helping vulnerable children experience joyful learning and learn to read), the Luminos Fund is also working across the education sector at-large by bringing together diverse players in the education space and sharing their insights with the world.
+While our core focus is our award-winning catch-up education program (e.g. helping vulnerable children experience joyful learning and learn to read), the Luminos Fund is also working across the education sector at-large by bringing together diverse players in the education space and sharing their insights with the world.
 We believe we are all stronger together, and that we each have a wealth of experience to share.

 Through our mission, we are working to help the world achieve UN Sustainable Development Goal (SDG) 4: “Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.”
 See below for a collection of our own research in the field to ensure we are pursuing the best approach.